 What Is a Propane Furnace?

 There are quite a few furnace types available for heating your home.
 The most common furnaces are natural gas, oil, electric, and propane.
-Propane furnaces are ideal for heating your home, given their energy efficiency.

 According to the American Council for an Energy-Efficient Economy (ACEEE), propane furnaces are more energy-efficient than electric, natural gas, or oil.
 Energy efficiency is one reason many people opt to install a propane furnace.